 Children with Disability Australia (CDA) is the national peak body which represents children and young people (aged 0-25) with disability.
-CDA is a not for profit, community organisation that was officially incorporated as a company limited by guarantee in November 2009.
+CDA is a not for profit, community organisation.

-The organisation was initially established in 2002 as the Australian Association of Families of Children with a Disability.
 CDA receives its core funding under the Commonwealth Department of Social Services national secretariat program.
-CDA also receives additional project funding from Department of Education to expand the education policy capacity of the organisation.
+CDA also receives additional project funding from the Australian Government Department of Education to expand the education policy capacity of the organisation.

 Registration for CDA E-News enables you to receive CDA newsletters, updates and other correspondence by email.
 This subscription does not include membership to CDA or the additional benefits that membership provides.
 For membership enquiries please visit our Membership page.